Great golfing - Condobolin Argus

 Veterans Golf

-The second round of the Xmas hamper was played as well as the Jim McKeough memorial trophy.

-It was very sad to learn of the passing of one of our favourite long term members and supporters of both the Condobolin Sports Club and the Veterans Golf Club – Clive Dunne.
+Numbers in Condobolin were down a little last Thursday for the veteran’s golf.
+However, there were five members travel to West Wyalong for the Lachlan Valley intertown day.

-First place was awarded to the inform Ian Myers with an excellent 42 points.
+At home first place was awarded to Docky Rodgers with an excellent 37 points.

-Second place went to Greg McCumstie on 37 points on a countback.
+Second place went to a refreshed Phil Thomas after his big trip on 35 points.

-Third place was awarded to Butch Taylor on 37 points.
-Fourth place was awarded to Rob Sanderson on 36 points, and the last ball went to Greg Nagle on 35 points.
+Third place was awarded to John Smith on 32 points.
+Fourth place was awarded to Rob Sanderson on 29 points, and the last ball went to Greg Nagle on 28 points.

-Nearest the pin on No 9 went to Ian Myers and Barrie Toms claimed no 17.
+Nearest the pin on No 9 was not claimed and Greg McClumstie claimed no 17.

+At the Veterans intertown competition in West Wyalong the greens were the winner for the day.
+The Condo players used to the slower greens at home did not cope with the fast-putting surface very well at all.

+The best players for Condo were Jim Clyburn with 36 points and Greg Moncrieff with 32 points.
+Jim also got a nearest the pin for the day.

 BT.